explodinglabs/superstack.docs/docs/deploying.md

 SuperStack is Docker-native, so deployment is simple and portable.
 Here's how to deploy it to a remote server.

-A clear goal of SuperStack is that **only `compose.yaml` should be required on the remote server**.
-No other file should need to be copied there.
+A goal of SuperStack is that only `compose.yaml` should be required on the remote server.

 ## ✅ 1.
 Prepare your Images